-The Manager's Codes of Ethics for Directors and Employees were approved by the Board and published on its website.
+The Manager's Codes of Ethics for Directors and Employees were approved by the Board of the Manager and published on its website.
 Both Directors and Employees are made aware of the requirements of the respective Code.

 The Board shall monitor compliance with the Code of Ethics on an ongoing basis.